 - Increase circulation

 - Allergies and asthma

 - And more…

-Fun Fact: In folk medicine, it is believed that the Romans planted mugwort by roadsides for travelers to put in their shoes to relieve aching feet and protect them from exhaustion!
+In folk medicine, it is believed that the Romans planted Mugwort by roadsides for travellers to put in their shoes to relieve aching feet and protect them from exhaustion!